starkle1/seqaccel/README.md

 Tools for loading 3D accelerometer data, computing the Euclidean norm, and applying sliding window algorithms (mean, binary trend, threshold).
-Includes a ggplot2 wrapper for visualization.
+Includes a ggplot2 wrapper for visualization. ggplot 2 is listed in the package `Imports:` field and will be installed automatically when installing the package from GitHub.

 _Installation_